Frequently Asked Questions by Students about Disability Services at York University

-Once accommodations have been determined, we will provide accommodation letters to you that you will take to all of your Course Directors, informing them of the recommended accommodations for testing and examinations, as well as any classroom accommodations if any are to be provided or accessed there with the permission of the Course Director.
-The specific diagnosis and nature of your disability are not disclosed in this letter.
+You will provide a Letter of Accommodation to each of your Course Directors.
+Your Letter of Accommodation will provide information relating to recommended accommodations.
+The specific diagnosis and nature of your disability are not disclosed in your Letter of Accommodation.
 Except for the accommodation(s) recommended, we do not release information about your disability without your informed consent.

-We encourage students to meet with the Course Director during the Course Director’s office hours to discuss the recommended accommodations as early as possible to the start of term.
+We encourage students to meet with their Course Director during the Course Director’s office hours to discuss the recommended accommodations as early as possible to the start of term.
 Provided that the accommodations do not undermine the academic standards or integrity of the course, the Course Director is expected to comply with the recommendations (see above for more information about appropriate accommodations).
-If Course Directors have any concerns with the recommendations, they may discuss them with you and the disability counsellor so that an acceptable resolution can be achieved.
+If Course Directors have any concerns with the recommendations, they may discuss them with you and your disabilities counsellor so that an acceptable resolution can be achieved.

-If an informal resolution is not achieved by discussing the issues with the Course Director and your disability counsellor, your options include:
+If an informal resolution is not achieved by discussing the issues with the Course Director and your disabilities counsellor, your options include:

-- appealing to the Associate Dean or Dean of the Faculty in which the course is taught or
+- Appealing to the Associate Dean or Dean of the Faculty in which the course is taught

-- consulting with or complaining to the University’s Centre for Human Rights.
+- Consulting with or complaining to, the University’s Centre for Human Rights, Equity and Inclusion